ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 ## [Operating Voltage](#operating-voltage)

-Before selecting your power solution, check out the operating voltage for each DYNAMIXEL Model.
+Prior to selecting your power solution, refer to the tables below for operating voltages for all DYNAMIXEL X-Series actuators.

 ### [DYNAMIXEL-X](#dynamixel-x)